 Table of content

 So when you look to transform your brilliant business idea into something tangible, questions like “How much does it cost to develop software?” or “How to estimate project cost?” will inevitably pop up.
-Most of the time, the factors that influence the cost of software development don’t lie on the surface, thus hiding from the unaware eyes.
+Most of the time, people are unaware of the factors that influence the cost of software development.
+That’s why it’s crucial to enlighten teams about the process and how tricky the estimation is.

 What Is Cost Estimation in Software Project Management?

-Software cost estimating simply means a technique applied to figure out the cost evaluation.
-The cost estimate is the software service provider’s approximation of what the software development and testing are likely to cost.
-Cost software development estimation models, in their turn, are some mathematical valuations or measure calculations that are used to find out software development costs.
+The cost estimate is the software provider’s estimate of what the software development and testing are likely to cost.
+Cost estimation models for software development, in turn, are mathematical calculations used to determine software development costs.

 Empirical Estimation Technique